JordanMarr/SqlHydra/README.md

 ### Notes
 - The generation libraries can be useful with _any_ query library for creating strongly typed table records and data readers.
 - The SqlHydra.Query library is designed to work in conjunction with one of the generation libraries.
-- _All SqlHydra NuGet packages be released with matching major and minor version numbers._
+- _All SqlHydra NuGet packages will be released with matching major and minor version numbers._

 ## Contributing
 * This project uses the vs-code Remote-Containers extension to spin up a dev environment that includes databases for running the Tests project.